Printable 4th Grade Math Posters

 Multiplication Word Problems - 4.OA.2

-- Using the CUBES Acronym- What is CUBES?
+- Using the CUBES Acronym- CUBES is used to help you solve product based word problems.

 - Word Problem Steps- Identify the numbers and the operation needed.
 Evaluate the information.
 Show your work and solve.